By CVO Staff

 University of West Florida

-Located on the East Coast’s beautiful Pensacola, University of West Florida (UWF) is a public research university and a member of the State University System of Florida.
+Located on the East Coast’s beautiful Pensacola, the University of West Florida (UWF) is a public research university and a member of the State University System of Florida.
 The 1,600-acre campus is situated between two rivers and next to Escambia Bay.
 Thus, students have many opportunities to enjoy the water of all sorts.
 The university offers a number of undergraduate majors in areas such as:

 - social science and humanities